toolleeo/cli-apps/README.md

 * [hypershell](https://github.com/holepunchto/hypershell) - Spawn shells anywhere.
 Fully peer-to-peer, authenticated, and end-to-end encrypted.
 * [lmt](https://github.com/Rohansjamadagni/lmt) - A program that can be used to run applications with resource limits enforced using cgroupsv2 on Linux; it allows setting limits on CPU usage, memory usage, and the number of cores for a process.
 * [Marker](https://github.com/pindexis/marker) - The terminal command palette.
+* [mk](https://github.com/orangekame3/mk) - Interactive task runner for Makefile or Taskfile.yml, designed to interactively execute make commands.
+It provides a user-friendly interface to select and run predefined commands, making it easier to manage and execute build tasks.
 * [mprocs](https://github.com/pvolok/mprocs) - mprocs runs multiple commands in parallel and shows output of each command separately.
 * [Mxflow-cli](https://github.com/metaory/mxflow-cli) - A modern, general purpose CLI task runner with human-readable YAML config file.
 * [parallel](https://www.gnu.org/software/parallel/) - A shell tool from GNU for executing jobs in parallel using one or more computers, it can split the input and pipe it into commands in parallel.